droc12345/images/patches/README.md

 -- latest git commit we match against 8850368ab943d49dbd312d34fccd10e336b68ec9
-- menu-pipe-builtin.patch -- only builtin menus and pipemenu fixes (positioning already commited)
+- menu-pipe-builtin.patch -- only builtin menus and pipemenu fixes (positioning already commited) or
+- menu-builtin.patch -- just does the client-list-combined-menu and client-send-to-menu